How to Stay Productive in Your Business When the Kids are Home for the Summer

-If you’re like me and have your kids at home with you during the summer, you’re probably familiar with the challenge of balancing work responsibilities with childcare.
-Whether you work fully from home or have the ability to flex your schedule and take work home with you during this season, it’s important to maintain that balance of work and play that allows you to be productive with your business while accommodating and cherishing that extra time with your children.
+As a business coach in San Diego and running my own business, if you’re like me and have your kids out of school during the summer, you’re probably familiar with the challenge of balancing work responsibilities with childcare.
+Whether you work fully from home or have the ability to flex your schedule and take work home with you during this season, it’s important to maintain that harmony of work and play that allows you to be productive with your business while accommodating and cherishing that extra time with your kiddos.

 Structure is key to maintaining productivity.
 Create a daily schedule that includes dedicated work blocks and breaks.
 Involve your children in this routine by setting expectations for when you need uninterrupted time and when you'll be available to spend time with them.